→This post may contain affiliate links.

 Step 1: Mix all of the ingredients together in a bowl.
 1 tsp French Green Clay, and 1 tsp of water.
 As some brands of clay vary, add a bit more clay or water as required.

 What I love about a french green clay mask, is it’s simplicity.
 Only 1 step instructions are required!
+Or try out one of our 8 french green clay mask recipes.

 How to apply French Green Clay Mask: